Carlton in Oglethorpe County, Georgia — The American South (South Atlantic)

 Also see . . .
 Governor Mathews.
 The New Georgia Encyclopedia biography of Mathews provides substantially more information on his military and political career, and paints a somewhat different picture than the marker text.
 (Submitted on October 21, 2010, by David Seibert of Sandy Springs, Georgia.)

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on October 18, 2010, by David Seibert of Sandy Springs, Georgia.
-This page has been viewed 1,068 times since then.
+It was originally submitted on October 18, 2010, by David Seibert of Sandy Springs, Georgia.
+This page has been viewed 1,146 times since then and 26 times this year.
 Last updated on October 22, 2010, by R. Zebley of Rapid City, South Dakota.
 Photos: 1, 2, 3, 4. submitted on October 18, 2010, by David Seibert of Sandy Springs, Georgia. • Craig Swain was the editor who published this page.